dengue8830/whendowematch-web-client/README.md

 2. share the link or open second browser tab in incognito.
 3. create the schedule you have able to hangout in the calendar.
 4. make the same in the second tab if you have no friends.
-5. check the overlaps schedules in the footer, these are the able schedules at wich you can hangout with your friends.
+5. check the overlaps schedules in the footer, these are the able schedules at which you can hangout with your friends.